aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The following example writes the fiscal year properties of the project.

-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteFiscalYearProperties-WriteFiscalYearProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteFiscalYearProperties-WriteFiscalYearProperties.cs" >}}
 ## **Weekday Properties**
 Microsoft Project lets users set a number of different weekday properties.
 For example, what day a week starts on and how many working days are in a month.
 Aspose.Tasks support these features through a number of properties that can be used both to **read weekday properties** and to **write them to a project**.